Denis Lortie: Before the shooting

 On May 7, 1984, Lortie left the CFS Carp military base, pretending that he needed time off to arrange a divorce with his wife.

 Lortie had previously attempted to secure leave from his base, but was refused.
 It was during this encounter that Lortie later claimed he saw the face of his father on the face of the officer that denied his request.

 He rented a car, drove to Quebec City and took a guided tour of the Parliament Building.
 He then rented a room in a motel for the night.

 The next day, May 8, 1984, at 9:30 a.m., Lortie walked into CJRP radio station in Quebec City, identified himself as "Mr. D", and dropped off a sealed envelope containing an audiotape for one of the station's hosts, André Arthur.
 He instructed the radio staff not to open the envelope until 10:30 a.m., but they opened it anyway, discovering that it was a statement of Lortie's plans, in which he declared, "The government now in power is going to be destroyed."
-However, by the time radio staff contacted police, Lortie's plan had already been put into action.
+By the time CJRP staff contacted police, Lortie's plan was already under way.

-The shooting
+Shooting

 At 9:45 a.m., Lortie entered the Parliament Building through a side door located on Grande-Allée.
 He was dressed in combat uniform and armed with two C-1 submachine guns, an Inglis pistol, a duffel bag containing four hundred rounds of 9 mm NATO ammunition, as well as a knife strapped to his leg.
 As he entered the building, he shot and mortally wounded a receptionist, then killed a messenger whom he encountered in a corridor.
 He then went into a smoking room and shot and wounded a person there before moving to the cafeteria, but finally found his way into the Assembly Chamber, outside of which dozens of armed Sûreté du Québec (SQ) officers, as well as more than a dozen Groupe d'intervention operatives and Quebec City Police (many carrying M2 carbines), helicopters, and snipers were taking position.

 Based on later testimony, it is clear that he intended to assassinate Premier René Lévesque and other members of the governing Parti Québécois.
 His plan was to enter the Assembly Chamber during the parliamentary committee meeting, which was starting at 10:00 a.m. that morning.
-However, instead of using a watch, Lortie timed his attack by listening to CJRP and waited for the station's host, André Arthur, to end his segment.
+Instead of wearing a watch, Lortie timed his attack by listening to CJRP and waited for host André Arthur to end his segment.
 On that day, Arthur ended his broadcast 20 minutes early, leading Lortie to enter the building and make his way to the Assembly Chamber while it was mostly empty.
-Lortie opened fire on the government employees still inside the Assembly Chamber, killing one and wounding 11 others.
-No politicians were killed or wounded.
+He opened fire on the government employees still inside, killing one and wounding eleven.